 After you take your short break, it's time to "blind review" your practice test.
 This means going through both the questions you flagged and ones that you did not have enough time doing BEFORE checking the answer key.

 You will attempt to redo these questions with no time limit.
-This could take as little as 1 minute for a logical reasoning question or as long as 1 hour for a logic game - however long it takes for you to confidently arrive at the correct answer choice.
+This could take as little as 1 minute for a logical reasoning question or as long as 1 hour for an RC passage - however long it takes for you to confidently arrive at the correct answer choice.

 Through this process, you may have selected a different answer choice or have elected to stick with your original one.
 The bottom line is that you are trying to find the right answer to the questions you struggled with a second time through.